 Location: Bretton Woods, New Hampshire

 History: The Mount Washington Course is the signature course at the historic Mount Washington Resort in the White Mountains.
-Originally designed by Donald Ross in 1915, this course was the actually the second at the Resort with the 9-hole Mount Pleasant Course predating it in 1898.
-After years of neglect, Brian Silva restored the course to it’s former glory in 2008.
+Originally designed by Donald Ross in 1915, this course was the actually the second at the Resort, with the 9-hole Mount Pleasant Course predating it by 17 years.
+After years of neglect, Brian Silva restored the course to its former glory in 2008.
 The Mount Washington Course has hosted four New Hampshire Opens and the 2010 New England Open.
 Consistently ranked among the top courses in the golf-poor state of New Hampshire, Mount Washington owns the following accolades:

 - #1 Best Public Course in New Hampshire – Golf Magazine (2016)

-Conditions: 5/10, With a very short golf season, the conditions at Mount Washington are rather suspect with some beat up fairways and very slow greens.
+Conditions: 5/10, With a very short golf season, the conditions at Mount Washington suffer with burned out fairways and very slow greens.
 The bunker quality is generally very good and lined with a heather fescue.

-Value: 6/10, The rates at Mount Washington vary quite a bit depending on the day of week, time, season, age, and whether you are staying at the resort or not.
+Value: 6/10, The rates at Mount Washington vary quite a bit depending on the day of week, time, season, age, and whether or not you’re staying at the resort.
 The most expensive rates are weekends in peak season at $109, but you can expect to pay somewhere around $70 at most other times, making for fair value.

 Tee Par Yardage Rating Slope

 White 72 5735 66.9 112